YingchangLiu/dotfiles/README.md

 - miniconda3
 - plplot
 - seismic-unix

-A geophysics-related code list that is not packaged can be found [here](./pkgbuilds/README.md).
+You can find a list of the geophysical codes that I am currently utilizing for my research [here](./pkgbuilds/README.md).

 ### Scripts